 Lee Metcalf National Wildlife Refuge

-104th Creamery Picnic – Friday, August 5th and Saturday, August 6th, 2016
+Friday, August 3 and Saturday, August 4

-This festive celebration begins with the “Parade of Lights”, caroling down Main Street, the Christmas Story, and open houses.
-Decoration and beautiful lights adorn our historic town.
-Open houses at the businesses with complimentary, wonderful Christmas treats, with horse and wagon rides throughout the evening, and a hayride to boot!
-Santa arrives for pictures and a very memorable evening is always had by all.
-Join us in Stevensville for an old fashion “Stevensville Country Christmas”.
+This festive celebration begins with the Parade of Lights, caroling down Main Street, the Christmas Story enactment, and holiday cheer.
+Decorations and lights adorn our historic town.
+Open houses at the businesses with complimentary Christmas treats, horse and wagon rides throughout the evening, and a hayride to boot!
+Santa arrives for pictures and a memorable evening is always had by all.